Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 Four-Letter Words was well-received and even got a small distribution deal, but that didn’t mean I was suddenly rich or that people were coming out of the woodwork to bankroll my next film.
 Quite honestly, we lost every cent that was invested in Four-Letter Words.
 But there was still a way forward.
 In the span of just a few years, the economics of independent filmmaking had undergone a radical shift.
 The Dogme 95 movement of the late nineties changed things for me.
 This Danish film movement created by filmmakers Lars von Trier and Thomas Vintenberg began to show that powerful films made on tiny budgets, and even shot on standard definition mini-DV videotape instead of expensive film stock could be accepted by critics and audiences.
 Now anyone with a camera really could go out and make their own film.
 So, a fellow filmmaker Shih-Ching Tsou and I made a film for just $3,000, called Take Out, about a Chinese restaurant deliveryman.
 We had a tiny cast and no crew — our main actor, Charles Chang, helped out as our third crew member.
 Our only real costs were food, subway fare, hard drives, and blank videotapes.

-My hope is that the more stories that are told about marginalized communities and subcultures, the more awareness will spread, and the less marginalized they’ll continue to be.
+My hope is that the more stories that are told about marginalised communities and subcultures, the more awareness will spread, and the less marginalised they’ll continue to be.

 So I just began making Prince of Broadway.
 When it was finished, and it began to play in festivals, I made a couple of extremely risky financial decisions.
 The first one was that I paid — again, out of my own pocket — to screen Take Out in prominent theaters around the country.
 For me, after investing years of work in making Take Out, it seemed worth it to plunk down my own cash just to get the movie seen.
 And while the financial returns were bleak, critics really responded to the film in the way I’d hoped.
 We got a 100% rating on Rotten Tomatoes, and I felt new energy around my work.
 So that gamble, and the one I took on Prince of Broadway paid off, if not exactly in a way I could have predicted.